ESGI-69/challenge-node-vue/README.md

 Before launching the tests, you need to install the dependencies of the project (see the [Set the project ready for development](#set-the-project-ready-for-development) section for more details).
 You also need to launch the docker containers (see the [Set the project ready for development](#set-the-project-ready-for-development) section for more details) and have an empty migrated database.

+When you launching test **ensure that no frontend page is open**.
+This may interfere with the socket io tests.

 - You can launch the tests with
   ```bash
   cd backend